dougmalcolm/dougmalcolm.github.io/README.md

 ### The Model

 Now let's build a model to determine which factors lead to pinball greatness, and to what degree.
-Here I will be using **Rating** as the outcome of interest that measures greatness.
-When pinball players perform poorly in tournaments relative to others their rating goes down, and when they perform well their rating goes up.
-Because of this, **rating maps on to skill level** very nicely, assuming a player has played in enough tournaments.

 #### Building the Model